One of the hardest parts of supporting a family facing a prenatal diagnosis of a Life-limiting condition is knowing how to communicate with them.

 It is important to know which ring you fall in because it informs the way you communicate with the parents and the other members of their support network.
 When talking to the center ring or someone in a smaller ring than your own, it is only about them in that moment.
 It is not about you.
 It can be about you, your feelings, and your needs when you are talking to someone in your same ring or a ring larger than your own.

-When talking to the center ring or someone in a smaller ring than your own, don’t give unsolicited advice.
-Don’t compare the parents’ experience to the time you or someone you know lost their parent, spouse, friend, or pet.
-Don’t share stories of your sister’s friend’s cousin’s experience.
+When talking to the center ring or someone in a smaller ring than your own, do not give unsolicited advice.
+Do not compare the parents’ experience to the time you or someone you know lost their parent, spouse, friend, or pet.
+Do not share stories of your sister’s friend’s cousin’s experience.
 However, it is possible, if you know someone who has been through a similar experience, to offer that as a resource or source of connection and support without dismissing the uniqueness of the parents’ experience.

 As the person in the larger ring in the conversation, it is important to not use phrases that start with “at least.”
-For example, “at least you’ll get to hold your baby,” “at least you know you can get pregnant,” or “at least your baby won’t be in pain.”
+For example, “at least you will get to hold your baby,” “at least you know you can get pregnant,” or “at least your baby will not be in pain.”
 Empathic communication never uses sentences that start with “at least” because they are dismissive of what the parents’ are feeling.

 Put yourself aside and be present for your friend or family member.
 Sit in the trenches of their suffering with them.
 Let them feel and speak freely without judgment.
 Share in their pain and moments of joy with them.
 Lean into the discomfort, the pain, and the sadness that they are experiencing.

 Now, it is, of course, natural to feel the need to cry or talk about the situation and how it is affecting you.
-If you feel upset or distressed by what is happening, that’s natural.
-If this tragedy happening to someone you know brings up emotions about all the sufferings in your own life, that’s okay, too.
-You’re human, and there is nothing wrong with this response to someone else’s experience.
+If you feel upset or distressed by what is happening, that is natural.
+If this tragedy happening to someone you know brings up emotions about all the sufferings in your own life, that is okay, too.
+You are human, and there is nothing wrong with this response to someone else’s experience.
 What is wrong, however, is putting the responsibility of those feelings and thoughts on anyone in a smaller ring than your own.
 Find someone in your own ring or a larger ring that you can talk with and process through your feelings.

 Ring Theory, at its core, is designed to protect the parents and other members of their support network from being responsible for the feelings and responses of people in larger circles.
 Honoring the “comfort in, dump out” rule is critical to the well-being of the people in the smallest circles.
 As you begin to reach the larger circles, the rules are not as black and white.
 Always be mindful of your ring, and always start from a place of empathy, compassion, and presence.

 Being mindful is not the same thing as walking on eggshells.
-You can reach out to a person in a smaller ring if you aren’t sure how to care well for them or the center ring.
+You can reach out to a person in a smaller ring if you are not sure how to care well for them or the center ring.
 Ring Theory is not about preventing you from talking to or supporting people in smaller rings than you.
-If you don’t know anyone in your same ring or you don’t know anyone else in the family’s support network, it is okay to reach out to the parents directly and learn how to best support them.
+If you do not know anyone in your same ring or you do not know anyone else in the family’s support network, it is okay to reach out to the parents directly and learn how to best support them.
 Ring Theory is about protecting the parents’ emotional capacities and honoring their boundaries.

 Simply put, communicating with grieving parents starts with having an understanding of empathy.
 Put yourself in their shoes, consider what this experience must be like for them, and speak with compassion.
 By communicating this way, you are lessening the isolation that these parents feel.
 By walking with them without judgment, you are supporting them as they make painful and difficult decisions.
 By putting your own needs and emotions aside and following the “comfort in, dump out” rule, you are offering a steady and safe place for them to seek support.
 The way you communicate has a powerful impact, so speak with sincerity, and be mindful of the words you choose.